a native of Providence, Rhode Island (born May 20), began his acting career

 David remained active in 2010.
 He once again worked on the committee that nominated the five foreign films for Oscar contention from October 2009 through January of 2010.
 He visited England in March and appeared at two autograph shows in the Los Angeles area.
 Monsterpalooza in Burbank, April 9-11 and the Anaheim Comic Con, April 16-18.

-in and was interviewed for the Vincentennial celebration - 100 years of
+interviewed for the Vincentennial celebration - 100 years of Vincent

 In 2012, Hedison was interviewed about his work in The Fly for the documentary Monsters, Martians and Mad Scientists: Horror in the Atomic Age.